feliixx/mongoplayground/README.md

 Editors are created with [ace](https://ace.c9.io/), and the documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)

 Favicon was created on [favicon.io](https://favicon.io/) from an emoji provided by [twemoji](https://github.com/twitter/twemoji)

+Queries are executed in an atlas cluster graciously provided by MongoDB